BCMrD/bcmrd.github.io/README.md

  ![Drummer Track Clean Setting](/images/L1DrummerClean.png)

-Using varying the intensity of the Swing parameter between contrasting drummer regions, I could match the feel of the swing in the Bass track.
+Varying the intensity of the Swing parameter between contrasting drummer regions, I could match the feel of the swing in the Bass track.

  ![Drummer Track Full Swing](/images/L1DrummerFull.png)